meyfa/selena/README.md

 ### How to Use

-The Lifeline script is first compiled to a `Sequence` object via the exported function `compileToSequence`.
+The Selena script is first compiled to a `Sequence` object via the exported function `compileToSequence`.
 This `Sequence` can then be converted into a `Diagram`, which can be rendered to any target.